int128/gradle-ssh-plugin/README.md

 Gradle SSH Plugin
 =================

-This plugin provides SSH execution and SFTP transfer capabilities.
+This plugin provides remote command execution and file transfer capabilities via SSH sessions.

 How to use